cloudshare/CSPythonSDK/README.md

 ### Command line

-cloudshare folder contains a command line tool that uses `CSHighApi`, `CSLowApi` and `Cement` framework.
+'Python\cloudshare' folder contains a command line tool that uses `CSHighApi`, `CSLowApi` and `Cement` framework.
 It used to run API calls and returns raw JSON responses or human readable responses to standard output.

 	usage: python cloudshare <CMD> -opt1 --opt2=VAL [arg1] [arg2] ...